Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Experiments and Results

 \subsection{Quantitative Analysis of Performance}

-In the following, we compare the PCQL with the baseline methods ANE, BCQ, and CQL.
-First, we used the initial state as the main evaluation metric, and the quantitative results are shown in Table~\ref{tab:init_state}.
-We can see that PCQL is expected to outperform other policies.
-The estimated return of PCQL is 1.24 times higher than that of the anesthesiologist's strategy and 1.11 times higher than that of the baseline CQL.
-It is worth noting that all the RL-based policies perform well except SAC. one reason for the poor performance of SAC may be that the off-policy RL algorithm cannot correct the estimation errors of the out-of-distribution Q values in time because of the unavailability of the environment, and the extrapolation errors continue to propagate in the training, which eventually leads to the failure of the algorithm training.
-In contrast, the ORL algorithms BCQ and CQL mitigate this problem by constraining the output of the policy, and the estimation of Q-values, respectively.
-PCQL combines their ideas and achieves better results than them.
+In this section, we compare the PCQL with baselines, including ANE, BCQ, CQL, TD3+BC and MCQ.
+First, we evaluate the policies on the initial state and Soft OPC metrics, and the quantitative results are presented in Table~\ref{tab:init_state}.
+We can see that PCQL is expected to yield higher returns than the other policies.
+The estimated return of PCQL is 1.24 times higher than that of the anesthesiologist's strategy and also superior to MCQ (73.069 compared to 69.043).
+Moreover, PCQL achieved the highest Soft OPC score, suggesting that the actions recommended by PCQL are more likely to outperform the actions taken by the behavior policy.
+It is worth noting that all the RL-based policies perform well except SAC.
+One possible reason for its poor performance is that the off-policy RL algorithm cannot correct the value estimation errors of the OOD actions in time due to the unavailability of the environment.
+Consequently, the extrapolation errors continue to propagate during training, ultimately leading to the training failure.
+In contrast, the ORL algorithms mitigate this issue by constraining the policy distribution either Q-value estimation.
+PCQL combines their ideas and achieves more advantageous results.

-Second, we evaluated the trained models in a "consultation" mode, focusing on the difference between the recommended dose from different policies and the actual clinical dose.
-Two common metrics, MAPE and RMSE, were used for comparison, and the results are shown in Table~\ref{tab:error}.
-On the MAPE metric, BCQ achieved unsatisfactory results of 17.2297\%, while PCQL and CQL kept MAPE within 10\%, and PCQL was definitely lower than CQL by about 2\%.
-For the RMSE indicator, PCQL also achieves the lowest RMSE compared to the two ORL baselines, BCQ and CQL.
-The results of SAC on both metrics are poor.
+Subsequently, we evaluated the trained models in "consultation" mode, focusing on the discrepancy between the recommended dose from different policies and the actual clinical dose.
+To compare the performance of the policies, we used two common metrics, namely MAPE and RMSE, and present the results in Table~\ref{tab:error}.
+As shown in the result, PCQL consistently demonstrates superior and robust performance.
+While BCQ achieved a less favorable result (20.510\%) on the MAPE metric, PCQL, TD3+BC, and CQL were all within 10\% of each other.
+Although MCQ showed promising performance on the initial state metric, it only achieved a 12.214\% result on the MAPE metric.
+Notably, SAC, the traditional RL approach, performed poorly on both metrics, highlighting the importance of incorporating certain constraints when the environment is not available.

+We further analyzed the MAPE performance of different ORL methods in Fig.~\ref{fig:mape}.
+Our results show that the absolute percentage error (APE) of PCQL had a lower overall distribution, and thanks to the consistency constraint, the APE of PCQL exhibited reduced variance and fewer outliers compared to the baselines.
+Finally, we visualized the performance of different policies in several randomly selected cases from the test set.
+Overall, doses recommended by PCQL aligned well with the clinical doses of the anesthesiologists.
+In contrast, SAC showed poor fluctuations.
+Other ORL algorithms also aligned with the clinical doses but exhibited different local oscillations (e.g., BCQ in the third row of Fig.~\ref{fig:cmp_pred_gt_map}) and deviations (e.g., MCQ in the first row of Fig.~\ref{fig:cmp_pred_gt_map}).